samco-sdk/Python-SDK/README.md

 ### Search Equity & Derivative:

-To search equity, derivatives and commodity scrips based on user provided search symbol and exchange name.
+The search function `search_equity_derivative()` should be used to search equity, derivatives and commodity scrips based on user provided search symbol and exchange name.
-The search function name in python is `search_equity_derivative()`

 #### Parameters:
 ```python